sjbowen/storyweb.info/index.md

+#Story:Web
+Building coalitions for climate action, co-authoring stories and crowd-curating museum collections through big data.

+Museum collections are more than objects, they are objects with stories that should evoke an emotional response and provoke reflection.
+Permanent collections can lose their power to amaze, being fixed in time and perspective.
+The web allows the sharing and reuse of public domain media including photographs, video, and sound created by professionals and enthusiasts.
+Yet this rich catalogue can be lost more widely.
+Story:Web is our proposal for how to innovatively use existing technology to connect Museum collections and publicly shared media to rewrite stories, grow them and make them personal, co-authored by Museums and the public in general to stimulate thought and action.

+**Story:Web** will be exhibited at the [Glasgow Science Centre](https://www.glasgowsciencecentre.org/) on the lead up to [COP26 - the UN Climate Change Conference ](https://ukcop26.org/) in Glasgow in 2021.

+**Story:Web** is a new project from Simon Bowen at [Open Lab](), Sarah Mander at [Tyndall Centre for Climate Change Research](https://www.tyndall.ac.uk/) and [The Centre for Climate Change and Social Transitions](https://cast.ac.uk/), [the Great North Museum: Hancock](https://greatnorthmuseum.org.uk/), and contemporary musician, field recordist and sound artist [David de la Haye](https://daviddelahaye.co.uk/) - the creative and scientific partnership behind the innovative climate change engagement installations ‘Here and Now’ and ‘Making Marks’, the latter hosted as part of The Great North Museum:Hancock’s Dippy on Tour programme which centred around Climate Change and biodiversity loss.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/sjbowen/storyweb.info/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.